IntelLabs/hmmer/README.md

+##  HMMER accelerated using latest CPUs
-This is an accelerated version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on latest CPUs.
+HMMER performs biological sequence analysis using profile HMMs.
+This is an accelerated version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on latest x86 CPUs.

-## Compilation of HMMER optimized on Intel Xeon CPU
+## Compilation

 Please follow the guides to finish the compilation: